Skip to main content

 If none of these fields are present, LynxDB assigns the server receive time.
 You do not need to configure timestamp parsing.

-Drop-in compatibility endpoints
+Drop-in log shipper compatibility

 LynxDB provides compatibility endpoints so you can migrate existing log pipelines without changing your shipper configuration.